 You will generally recognize capital gain or loss on the sale, redemption, exchange, retirement or other taxable disposition of a note.
 This gain or loss will equal the difference between the proceeds you receive (excluding any proceeds attributable to accrued but unpaid interest, which will be recognized as ordinary interest income to the extent you have not previously included the accrued interest in income) and your adjusted tax basis in the note.
 The proceeds you receive will include the amount of any cash and the fair market value of any other property received for the note.
-Your adjusted tax basis in the note will generally equal the amount you paid for the note.
+Your adjusted tax basis in the note will generally equal the amount you paid for the note, excluding any pre-issuance accrued interest on the note, and reduced by the amount of amortizable bond premium applied to reduce interest on the note, subject to certain adjustments.
 The gain or loss will be long-term capital gain or loss if you held the note for more than one year at the time of the sale, redemption, exchange, retirement or other disposition.
 Long-term capital gains of individuals, estates and trusts currently are eligible for reduced rates of U.S. federal income tax.
 Long-term capital gains of corporations (other than S corporations) are not subject to reduced U.S. federal income tax rates and are subject to U.S. federal income tax at the same rate as the corporation's ordinary income.
 The deductibility of capital losses may be subject to limitation.